-Foreign Shareholders.
+Non-U.S. Shareholders.
 Any non-U.S. investors in a Fund may be subject to U.S. withholding and estate tax and are encouraged to consult their tax advisors prior to investing in the Fund.
 Foreign shareholders (i.e., nonresident alien individuals and foreign corporations, partnerships, trusts and estates) are generally subject to a U.S. withholding tax at the rate of 30% (or a lower tax treaty rate) on distributions derived from taxable ordinary income.
 A Fund may, under certain circumstances, report all or a portion of a dividend as an "interest-related dividend" or a "short-term capital gain dividend," which would generally be exempt from this 30% U.S. withholding tax, provided certain other requirements are met.
 Short-term capital gain dividends received by a nonresident alien individual who is present in the U.S. for a period or periods aggregating 183 days or more during the taxable year are not exempt from this 30% withholding tax.
 Gains realized by foreign shareholders from the sale or other disposition of Shares generally are not subject to U.S. taxation, unless the recipient is an individual who is physically present in the U.S. for 183 days or more per year (based on a formula that factors in presence in the U.S. during the two preceding years as well).
-Foreign shareholders who fail to provide an applicable IRS form may be subject to backup withholding tax described in this paragraph.
+Foreign shareholders who fail to provide an applicable IRS form may be subject to backup withholding on certain payments from the Fund.
+Backup withholding will not be applied to payments that are subject to the 30% (or lower applicable treaty rate) withholding tax described in this paragraph.
 Different tax consequences may result if the foreign shareholder is engaged in a trade or business within the United States.
-In addition, the tax consequences to a foreign shareholder is engaged in a trade or business within the benefits of a tax treaty may be different than those described above.
+In addition, the tax consequences to a foreign shareholder entitled to claim the benefits of a tax treaty may be different than those described above.